Ethan’s Special Projects:

 Below are posts tagged “Ranger Ethan”

-Photography Workshop - Saturday, May 19, 2018, 11:30 am – 2 pm Join us for a field-photography workshop for all levels of experience with any type of camera.
-The workshop will emphasize the mechanical and the aesthetics of “photography of the grand landscape” featuring goblins in red rock Oak Canyon at Jemez Historic Site.
-The workshop will be …
+Cancelled – Photography Workshop — — — — - CANCELLED – Saturday, May 19, 2018, 10:30 am – 3 pm This workshop has been cancelled.
+Join us for a field-photography workshop for all levels of experience with any type of camera.
+The workshop will emphasize the mechanical and the aesthetics of “photography of the grand landscape” featuring goblins in red rock Oak Canyon at …

 Fiesta of Cultures!
 October 20, 2018 - 10 AM-3:30 PM — Attend our annual Fiesta, celebrating the diverse and rich cultures of New Mexico.
 Enjoy delicious food, find a hand-made treasure in the many craft booths and watch a brilliant performance by local dancers.
 Saturday, October 20, at your Coronado Historic Site in beautiful Bernalillo, New Mexico!